koles289/Udacity_facial_detection/README.md

-# Udacity facial detection  Facial detection using custom made neural network and haar filters
+# UDACITY FACIAL DETECTION <br>Facial detection using custom made neural network and haar filters

 Gola of this project was building a facial keypoint detection system that takes in any image with faces, and predicts the location of 68 distinguishing keypoints on each face.